 I spoke positively.
-I stood in front of the mirror and told myself what I liked about myself.
+I stood in front of the mirror and told myself what I liked about myself and how amazing I am.
+Even if I didn’t believe what I said in the moment, I said it anyway until I did believe it.
 I focused on my health rather than my aesthetics.
 I stopped making goals to look a certain way and made more strength and stamina related goals, like learning how to pistol squat and being able to do pull ups.
 I allowed myself to not feel bad about eating certain foods.
 I began to love and appreciate my body for what it was able to do and not just for what it looked like.
 And now instead of pretending to be happy I can actually be happy.

 GET WEEKLY WORKOUT TIPS

 Keep up with Finding Uphoria + get weekly workout and wellness tips every Wednesday!

 Awesome!
 Keep an eye on your inbox to confirm!
 See you soon.